-This is where aptitude testing can help.
+This is where aptitude testing with the Johnson O’Connor Research Foundation can help.
 It’s not only a research-backed way to make career choices, it can also give you an edge in the college application process.
-Here are five ways to bring your aptitude test scores into your higher ed planning:
+Here are five ways to bring your aptitude test results into your higher-ed planning:

 1. Focus on Classes that Fit You Best

-The College Board offers a whopping 38 Advanced Placement exams.
+The College Board offers 38 Advanced Placement exams.
 Which ones should you take?
-Colleges want to see that you’re challenging yourself, but not at the expense of your GPA.
+Colleges want to see that you’re challenging yourself but not at the expense of your GPA.
 If you have a demanding schedule and aren’t sure how many AP classes you can handle, start by signing up for the subjects that fit your aptitudes.
 That could be economics and statistics if you have strong numerical talents; AP studio art if your high scores point to design; or chemistry and physics if you’re a 3D thinker.
 Aptitudes predict potential, so these courses will be a better use of your time and energy and set you up for success.
-They might also be more directly related to your future college major.
+They might also be more directly related to your future college major and career path.

 2. Choose Targeted Extracurriculars

-Strong academics are only part of the college application equation, though.
+Strong academics are only part of the college application equation.
 Sports, clubs, after-school jobs, and volunteer experiences are your chances to demonstrate your unique interests and passions.
-Quality matters more than quantity here, since schools value deeper commitment in one or two areas over more casual participation.
+Quality matters more than quantity here, since schools value deeper commitment in one or two areas over more casual participation in many.
 Once again, aptitude testing can help you make a smart choice.
 Are your aptitudes related to music or performing arts?
-Start a radio show or audition for a play.
+Produce a radio show or audition for a play.
 Do you think like an entrepreneur?
 Start a small business or become the president of your school’s entrepreneurs club.
 Score like an engineer?
-Lead the robotics team or start your own.
+Join the robotics team or start your own.
 Have a great management pattern?
 An after-school or summer job could lead to leadership opportunities.

 3. Master the Personal Statement

 Now it’s time for the college application itself.
 There’s a good chance you’ll fill out the Common Application, since over a thousand schools currently use it.
-One of their top essay prompts is to write about one of your meaningful talents.
+One of their top essay prompts is to write about a meaningful talent of yours.
 If you’ve done aptitude testing, you’ll have hard data to use in your response.
-That means you can confidently say that you’re an ideas person, have a numerical mind, are a spatial thinker, and so on.
-And, since people describe aptitude testing as a best-kept secret, writing about your testing experience is a unique angle that other students won’t have.
+That means you can confidently say that you’re an ideas person, have a numerical mind, are a spatial thinker, or see the world like an artist.
+And since aptitude testing is a best-kept secret for college planning, writing about your testing experience is a unique angle that other students won’t have.
 While they might be writing about what they think they’re good at, you’ll have objective data to build your essay around.

 Not to mention that aptitude testing can be a great way to prove to colleges that you’re serious about your career and education.